brandon-rhodes/python-patterns/gang-of-four/prototype/index.rst

        'flat': Flat,
    }

-We will stop there,
+I will stop there,
-though you are free to keep imagining even more alternatives — for example, you could supply a class, a tuple, and a dictionary ``(cls, args, kw)`` for each menu item and the framework would call ``cls(*args, **kw)``
+though you are free to keep imagining more alternatives — for example, you could supply a class, a tuple, and a dictionary ``(cls, args, kw)`` for each menu item and the framework would call ``cls(*args, **kw)``